Heterotermes aureus

-Heterotermes aureus, commonly known as the desert subterranean termite, is a species of termite in the family Rhinotermitidae.
+Heterotermes aureus, commonly known as the desert subterranean termite, is a species of termite in the family Heterotermitidae.
 It is native to the deserts of North America where the colony has an underground nest.

 Description

 This is a small termite species.
 The winged reproductives which emerge from the nest are about 4 mm long, including their wings.
 The forewings are larger than the hind wings and have two distinctive hardened veins at the front.
 The fontanelle (front gland pore) on the head is indistinct or missing, and the body is pale yellowish brown.
 The soldiers have rectangular heads with a distinct fontanelle and long slender mandibles, which are fairly straight but slightly inwardly-curving near the tip.
 This distinguishes this species from the western subterranean termite (Reticulitermes hesperus) which has thick, curved mandibles.

 Distribution and habitat

 Heterotermes aureus is endemic to northern Mexico and the southwestern United States.
 The termites are found in arid habitats, particularly the Colorado and Sonoran Deserts.
 They also feed on structural timber in buildings, fences and utility poles.
 This is one of the commonest underground termites in Arizona, and is able to feed in drier locations than other subterranean desert species.
 When it enters buildings, which it can do through a minute crack in concrete, it prefers to feed on wood that grew in spring rather than summer growth, which has a higher lignin content; the attacked timbers have a honeycomb-like appearance with soil in the galleries.
 The termites can create free-standing tubes descending from the ceiling.